 The main manuscript types are as follows:

 - Articles published in TCS are refereed.
 The refereeing process is blind, so contributors should take care to remove any obvious indications of authorship.

-- While contributors can submit articles in any major language, the preferred language is English.
-The language of publication is English.
+- The language of publication is English, and the preferred language of submission is English.
+The difficulties of getting papers refereed in languages other than English means that non-English submissions are not encouraged and can only take place in exceptional circumstances.
 Authors who wish to submit an article in another language should contact the editorial office (firstname.lastname@example.org) first.

 - Articles should generally contain between 6,000 and 8,000 words (including all notes and references).

-- The refereeing process normally takes around 3-4 months.
+- The refereeing process normally takes around three to four months.

 - TCS receives hundreds of manuscripts every year and accepts less than 10% of the papers submitted to the journal.
 Those that are successful are usually accepted for publication subject to revision.
 Very few papers are accepted outright.